Bangladesh national cricket team

+Test-playing nation.
+On 26 June 2000, Bangladesh was granted full ICC membership.
+They played their first Test match in November 2000 against India, losing by 9 wickets in Dhaka.

-Bangladesh holds the record for most consecutive losses in Tests (21, between 2000 and 2002) and ODIs (23, between 2001 and 2004).
-After gaining Full Member status with the ICC, Bangladesh had to wait until 2004 for its first ODI win since the 1999 World Cup.
-The team on the losing side on that occasion was Zimbabwe, who also participated in Bangladesh's maiden Test victory in 2005; by securing a draw in the second match, Bangladesh won their first Test series.
-In 2009 Bangladesh toured the West Indies for two Tests and by winning both secured their first overseas Test series victory.
-They then came back to the Caribbean in 2014 for another 2 match test series and the West Indies claimed revenge on Bangladesh for that 2-test series loss that they gave them 5 years earlier by defeating in both test matches.
+Bangladesh holds the record for most consecutive losses in Tests (21, between 2001 and 2004) and ODIs (23, between 1999 and 2002).
+Bangladesh's maiden Test victory was against Zimbabwe in 2005 where securing a draw in the 2nd match, Bangladesh won their first Test series.
+In 2009, Bangladesh toured the West Indies for two Tests and by winning both secured their first overseas Test series victory.
+As of 21 June 2025, Bangladesh has played 155 Tests, winning 24.

-As of 4 March 2023, Bangladesh has played 136 Tests, winning 16.
-Its first victory was against Zimbabwe, and the next two came against the West Indies.
 Results have improved predominantly at home with draws earned against Pakistan, India and South Africa and wins against England, Sri Lanka, New Zealand and Australia.
-They played their 100th Test when they toured Sri Lanka in March 2017 which they won by 4 wickets.

-As of 18 March 2023, the team has been more successful in ODIs, having won 148 of its 407 matches.
-They played their 100th ODI when India toured Bangladesh in December 2004 which they won, 200th ODI when Bangladesh toured West Indies in 2009 which they won and 300th ODI in the quarter-final of the 2015 ICC Cricket World Cup against India.
-They got their 100th ODI win when Afghanistan toured Bangladesh in October 2016.

-Bangladesh have also played 147 T20Is, winning 52.
+They played their 100th Test against Sri Lanka in March 2017, which they won by 4 wickets.
+As of 23 October 2025, the team has won 163 of 455 ODI matches.
+They played their 100th ODI against India in 2004 which they won, 200th ODI against West Indies in 2009 which they won, 300th ODI in the quarter-final of the 2015 Cricket World Cup against India, which they lost and 400th ODI against Zimbabwe, which they won.
+They won their 100th ODI match when Afghanistan toured Bangladesh in October 2016.
+Bangladesh have also played 209 T20Is, winning 84.
 They played their 100th T20I against Zimbabwe in July 2021 which they won.
 Results have improved with wins against Pakistan, India, Sri Lanka, Australia, New Zealand and West Indies.

-Bangladesh's major achievements include reaching the semi-finals in 2017 ICC Champions Trophy, the quarter-finals in 2015 ICC Cricket World Cup, being runners up in three Asia Cups (in 2012, 2016 and 2018) and in 2018 Nidahas Trophy and winning 2019 Ireland Tri-Nation Series which was Bangladesh's first ever multi-team ODI tournament final win.

-As of 4 March 2023, Bangladesh is ranked 9th in Tests, 7th in ODIs and 9th in T20Is by the ICC.
+Bangladesh's major achievements include reaching the semi-finals in 2017 ICC Champions Trophy.
+That run included a famous comeback win over New Zealand, often considered one of the greatest wins in Bangladesh's cricketing history.
+The team reached the quarter-finals in 2015 ICC Cricket World Cup after beating England in Adelaide, another landmark moment for the team and the fanbase.
+Bangladesh were runners up in three Asia Cups -in 2012, where they lost to Pakistan by a narrow margin of 2 runs in Mirpur, in 2016, the T20 version of the tournament held at home, and 2018 held in the UAE.
+They lost in the final of the 2018 Nidahas Trophy in the last over, the latest of a series of near-final losses for the national side.
+They won their first recognized multi-team trophy when lifted 2019 Ireland Tri-Nation Series.
+As of 31 May 2025, Bangladesh is ranked 9th in both Tests & ODIs and 10th in T20Is by the ICC.